FreddyVRetro/ISA-PicoMEM/firmware/README.md

 PM_MonthDay_D0 : PicoMEM Firmware released the Day/Month at Base Address D0
 PM_W_xxx_xxx   : PicoMEM Firmware for the Pico W Only (For ne2000)

+If you use an XTIDE or a Disk BIOS, Use the DO (D000) Picomem Firmware and place the XTIDE in C800.

 New : In the debug sub directory, you can find "Debug" versions firmwares.

 ## How to update the Firmware ?